Relintai/pandemonium_engine_docs/03_usage/16_shaders/shader_reference/01_shading_language.md

 uniform vec4 other_color : hint_color = vec4(1.0);
 ```

-It's important to understand that textures that are supplied as color require hints for proper sRGB->linear conversion (i.e. `hint_albedo`), as Pandemonium's 3D engine renders in linear color space.
+It's important to understand that textures that are supplied as color require hints for
+proper sRGB-&gt;linear conversion (i.e. `hint_albedo`), as Pandemonium's 3D engine renders in linear color space.

 Full list of hints below: